Mickey Graham: Club

 A native of Cavan town, Graham joined the Cavan Gaels club at a young age.
 Graham played in his first county final in 1998 against Mullahoran.
 A goal in each half gave Mullahoran the title.

 Graham was captain as Cavan Gaels lost the 2000 final to Gowna, but the Gaels came back to beat the same opposition in the 2001 as Graham captained the club to their first title in 23 years.
 The teams met once again in the 2002 final, with Gowna coming out comfortably on top.

 Cavan Gaels were back in the final in 2003, facing Mullahoran.
-Graham scored 1-1 and was named man of the match as the Gaels regained the title.
+Graham scored 1–1 and was named man of the match as the Gaels regained the title.
 The Gaels faced Mullahoran again in the 2004 decider.
-Graham scored 1-2 and received the man of the match award as Cavan Gaels claimed another championship.
+Graham scored 1–2 and received the man of the match award as Cavan Gaels claimed another championship.
 Graham scored a point in the 2005 final as the Gaels claimed their third championship title in succession.

 After relinquishing their crown to Mullahoran in the 2006 final, Graham played in his last county final in 2007.
 Cavan Gaels got the better of Gowna, giving Graham his fifth championship medal.

 Inter-county

 In 1996, Graham was on the Cavan under-21 team that claimed the Ulster championship and reached the All-Ireland final.
-On 8 September, Graham started the All-Ireland final against Kerry, scoring 1-1 as Cavan suffered a four-point loss.
+On 8 September, Graham started the All-Ireland final against Kerry, scoring 1–1 as Cavan suffered a four-point loss.

 At this stage Graham had joined the senior squad.
-Cavan faced Derry in the 1997 Ulster Final, and Graham started the game on the bench.
-Graham came on in the second half as Cavan claim their first Ulster championship in 28 years by a single point.
+Cavan faced Derry in the 1997 Ulster SFC final, and Graham started the game on the bench.
+Graham came on in the second half as Cavan claimed a first Ulster SFC title in 28 years by a single point.

-Cavan reached the Ulster final again in 2001, where they faced Tyrone.
-Graham was brought on as a substitute in the second half, and a strong finish from Tyrone meant they came out winners on a 1-13 to 1-11 scoreline.
+Cavan reached the Ulster SFC final again in 2001, with Tyrone as the opponent.
+Graham was brought on as a substitute in the second half, and a strong finish from Tyrone meant they came out winners on a 1–13 to 1–11 scoreline.

-In 2002, Cavan reached the final of the National Football League, Graham scoring 2-1 in the semi-final win over Roscommon.
+In 2002, Cavan reached the final of the National Football League, Graham scoring 2–1 in the semi-final win over Roscommon.
 Graham started the final against Tyrone, with Cavan falling to a nine-point loss.